wwu-mmll/photonai/documentation/docs/getting_started/output.md

 This file stores the best model.
 You can share or reload it later.

 <h3>photon_output.log</h3>
-Saves the console output from every Fold, including the time, the current testing configurations and the results.
+Saves the console output from every fold, including the time, the current testing configurations and the results.

 <h3>hyperpipe_config.json</h3>
 Here is the initial setup for your analysis, so you can recreate it later.